Meta Planning Sweeping Layoffs That Could Hit 20% of Its Workforce

 AI-Washing?

-Whether AI is genuinely making these roles redundant or providing political cover for cost-cutting, the result is the same: tens of thousands of tech workers are losing their jobs while companies pour billions into AI infrastructure.
+Whether AI is genuinely making these roles redundant or providing political cover for cost-cutting, the result is the same: tens of thousands of tech workers losing their jobs while companies pour billions into AI infrastructure.

 Related Stories